jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 and one with a single argument of the given type (in this case `suc`).

-As well as enabling the above shorthand, the pragma also enables a more efficient internal representation of naturals using the Haskell type for arbitrary-precision integers.
-Representing the natural _n_ with `zero` and `suc` requires space proportional to _n_, whereas representing it as an arbitrary-precision integer in Haskell only requires space proportional to the logarithm of _n_.
+As well as enabling the above shorthand, the pragma also enables a more efficient internal representation of naturals.
+Agda is built on the language Haskell, which has well-tuned libraries and a compiler which generates very efficient machine code.
+This pragma allows `ℕ` to be translated directly to the Haskell type for arbitrary-precision integers.
+Representing the natural _n_ with `zero` and `suc` requires space proportional to _n_, whereas Haskell's arbitrary-precision integer representation only requires space proportional to the logarithm of _n_.

 ## Imports